-In September 2022, the Centers for Disease Control & Prevention and the U.S. Food & Drug Administration both approved Emergency Use Authorization for an updated COVID-19 booster vaccine for adolescents and adults.
-For pediatric practices, this booster arrives at a busy time of year, and there are many questions: can you deliver flu vaccines and COVID-19 at the same time?
-How can you sort out who has received which dose, when?
-To answer these questions, in this post we’ll cover the logistics of drive-thru or in-office clinics, plus the latest we know about the vaccine.
+In September 2022, the Centers for Disease Control & Prevention and the U.S. Food & Drug Administration both approved Emergency Use Authorization for updated bivalent COVID-19 booster vaccines for adolescents and adults.
+For pediatric practices, this booster arrives at a busy time of year, and there are many questions: Can you deliver flu vaccines and COVID-19 at the same time?
+How can you sort out who has received which dose and when?
+To answer these questions, in this post we’ll cover the logistics of drive-thru and in-office clinics, plus the latest we know about the vaccine.

 The Bivalent COVID-19 Booster Shot

 The latest bivalent booster vaccines received Emergency Use Authorization (EUA) by the CDC and FDA in early September, 2022.
-Depending on the manufacturer, adolescents and young adults are eligible for the booster: Pfizer-BioNTech’s booster is for ages 12 and older, while Moderna’s is for adults 18 and older.
-For most pediatric practices, it will be expedient to order the Pfizer-BioNTech booster vaccines.
+Depending on the manufacturer, adolescents and young adults are eligible for the new boosters: Pfizer-BioNTech’s bivalent booster is for ages 12 and older, while Moderna’s is for adults 18 and older.
+For most pediatric practices, it will be expedient to order the new Pfizer-BioNTech booster vaccine.

-When entering the new booster vaccines into your EHR system, it will be important to distinguish its name from other COVID-19 booster doses, as the new bivalent dose is now recommended, while the former monovalent booster dose is no longer recommended.
-For more information about CPT codes and naming conventions for the COVID-19 vaccines and boosters, please visit the American Medical Association’s website for updates.
+When entering the new booster vaccines into your EHR system, it will be important to distinguish their names from other COVID-19 booster doses, as the new bivalent dose is now recommended, while the former monovalent booster dose is no longer recommended.
+For more information about CPT codes and naming conventions for the COVID-19 vaccines and boosters, please visit the American Medical Association’s website.

 How did we get here?
 Approval for another booster dose has been debated.
 Find out more about the approval process and the future of what COVID-19 vaccines might look like in this long-form interview with Dr. Paul Offit, MD FAAP, a pediatrician specializing in infectious diseases, vaccines, immunology, and virology.

-Questions about how pediatricians should approach delivering vaccines and boosters, and in which order?
-The AAP lists a full breakdown of the current COVID-19 vaccines and boosters available, as well as recommendations for sometimes complex vaccine order protocols.
+Do you have questions about how pediatricians should approach delivering vaccines and boosters, and in which order?
+The AAP lists a full breakdown of the current COVID-19 vaccines and boosters available, as well as recommendations for the complex vaccine order protocols.
 For example, if a patient is 11 and turning 12 before the second shot of their primary series they may either receive the appropriate pediatric dose or the adult dose or a combination thereof.
 See the AAP’s full breakdown for more examples.